Blog This

 Note: You can add noodles, rice, or any other desired ingredients to the soup to make it heartier.

-Posted in Uncategorized | Comments Off on Chicken Soup
+Posted in Food | Comments Off on Chicken Soup

 THE FAMOUS dessert